• Skip to main content

 On my birthday two years ago, I spoiled myself with a set of freezer-safe glass containers.
 They have been the best meal prep item I have ever purchased.
 The best part is that the meal prep goes directly from the freezer to the fridge and then to the oven or microwave.
 I don’t have to dirty another dish!

-Aside from freezer-safe glass containers, you can use basic glass containers to store your meal prep in the refrigerator for weakly meal prep.
+Aside from freezer-safe glass containers, you can use basic glass containers to store your meal prep in the refrigerator for weekly meal prep.
 This is great because you can heat the glass containers in the microwave, and it will always be safer than plastic or foil.

 Use Glass Jars